Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Methodology

-\textbf{\textit{Retrieving code files \footnote{We collected the GPT-generated code from GitHub continuously until the end of May 2024.}.}} We only collect projects created from February 2023 onwards.
-Since ChatGPT was launched in November 2022 and gained over a billion monthly active users within two months, we assume that by February 2023, developers are already aware of its capabilities in code generation.
-Therefore, they can either utilize ChatGPT to generate code or write it manually.
-This facilitates our analysis in RQ4 of the difference between GPT-generated code and code written by humans within the same project.
-Then, we conduct keyword searches, such as ``\textit{generated by ChatGPT}'', to retrieve code files containing such the keywords and then proceed to download these code files.
+\textbf{\textit{Retrieving code files.}} We conduct keyword searches, such as ``\textit{generated by ChatGPT}'', to retrieve code files containing such the keywords and then proceed to download these code files.
 Following that, we invite three software developers with over five years of programming experience to review these files and determine whether they indeed indicate the presence of GPT-generated code, and to identify the specific lines within the code files that are generated by ChatGPT/Copilot.
-This is necessary because some developers may utilize ChatGPT/Copilot to generate other items, such as code comments (e.g., the code comment ``Description automatically generated by ChatGPT'' in code file \footnote{\url{https://github.com/scieloorg/packtools/blob/32ad4b9d6e4a2ff3b70a595013b94b5e497d053a/packtools/sps/validation/dates.py\#L51}} on GitHub), rather than source code.
-Initially, we select the top 10 programming languages ~\cite{Top10Language} from GitHub to download code in these programming languages, but we find that the number of GPT-generated code snippets in C\#, PHP, Shell, and Ruby is less than 70, which may lead to statistically unreliable results.
+This is necessary because some developers may utilize ChatGPT/Copilot to generate other items, such as code comments (e.g., the code comment ``Description automatically generated by ChatGPT'' in the code file ~\cite{packtools-commit-32ad} on GitHub), rather than source code.
+We also filter out repositories with GPT-generated code that have fewer than 5 stars, and the three developers manually review these to mitigate the impact of toy programs.
+Initially, we select the top 10 programming languages ~\cite{Top10Language} from GitHub to download code in these programming languages, but we find that the number of GPT-generated code snippets in C\#, PHP, Shell, and Ruby is less than 40, which may lead to statistically unreliable results.
 Consequently, we focus our analysis solely on GPT-generated code snippets in Python, Java, C/C++, JavaScript, and TypeScript on GitHub.
-From an initial collection of 1,417 Python, 261 Java, 342 C/C++, 693 JavaScript, and 209 TypeScript code files, we filter out files that do not contain GPT-generated code and ultimately obtain 660 Python, 173 Java, 151 C/C++, 349 JavaScript, and 78 TypeScript files containing GPT-generated code.
+From an initial collection of 231 Python, 87 Java, 121 C/C++, 233 JavaScript, and 334 TypeScript code files, we filter out files that do not contain GPT-generated code and ultimately obtain 136 Python, 41 Java, 75 C/C++, 152 JavaScript, and 248 TypeScript files containing the GPT-generated code.

 \textbf{\textit{Retrieving GitHub projects.}} We utilize the metadata of the collected code files to get their corresponding projects.
-Consequently, we obtain 533 Python, 108 Java, 113 C/C++, 164 JavaScript, and 65 TypeScript projects (as indicated in column \#Proj$_G$ in Table \ref{tab:project}).
+Consequently, we obtain 118 Python, 24 Java, 27 C/C++, 28 JavaScript, and 32 TypeScript projects (as indicated in column \#Proj$_G$ in Table \ref{tab:project}).

 \textbf{\textit{Retrieving code changes.}} We leverage the project name and code file name as unique identifiers to retrieve the complete commit history for each code file.
 Based on the unique hash value of each commit, we utilize the GitHub REST API to obtain the content of the code file for its each code commit (to analyze the types of code changes in RQ3).
 Additionally, we record the timestamp of the first code commit for each file (i.e., when the code file containing GPT-generated code was initially uploaded to GitHub).